tne-lab/py-behav-box-v2/docs/events.md

 `comp_id` the ID of the component

+### Subject Configuration Events

+### ConstantsUpdateEvent

+    class ConstantsUpdateEvent(TaskEvent):
+        constants: Dict

+Event associated with sending information from the [SubjectConfigWidget](workstation.md#configuration-with-subjectconfigwidget) to the Task.
+This event may send multiple updates at once which will be split into constant-specific ConstantUpdateEvents for constants that actually had their values changed.

+### ConstantUpdateEvent

+    class ConstantUpdateEvent(Loggable):
+        name: str
+        value: Any

+Event associated with changes to constants from the SubjectConfigWidget that occur while the Task is running.
+One of these events will be logged for each constant that had a change in value after receiving a ConstantsUpdateEvent.

+### ConstantRemoveEvent

+    class ConstantRemoveEvent(TaskEvent):
+        constant: str

+Event associated with removing a constant from the SubjectConfigWidget.
+Will reset the value of the constant to what is listed in the task's `get_constants` method.
+If this occurs while a task is running, a ConstantUpdateEvent will be logged.

 ### EventLoggers

 The classes detailed below are contained in the `Events` package and associated with event logging.